ophub/amlogic-s9xxx-openwrt/README.md

 - `sudo ./make -d -k 5.15.13_5.4.170 -a true`: Use the default configuration.
 Specify multiple cores, use `_` to connect.
 Auto update to the latest kernel of the same series.
 - `sudo ./make -d -k latest`: Use the default configuration to compile the latest kernel version of the openwrt firmware.
 - `sudo ./make -d -s 1024 -k 5.4.170`: Use the default configuration and set the partition size to 1024m, and only compile the openwrt firmware with the kernel version 5.4.170.
-- `sudo ./make -h`: Display help information and view detailed description of each parameter.
-- `sudo ./make`: If you are familiar with the relevant setting requirements of the s905x3 firmware, you can follow the prompts, such as selecting the firmware you want to make, the kernel version, setting the ROOTFS partition size, etc. If you don’t know these settings, just press Enter.

 ## Compilation and packaging method